-The round, often pointed leaves of the basil plant resemble the peppermint plant, to which it's related.
+The round, often pointed leaves of the basil plant resemble the peppermint plant.

 DNA Protection Plus Anti-Bacterial Properties

 The unique array of active constituents called flavonoids.